 - 1. A written record of every termination and/or eviction will be maintained by HHA in compliance with applicable laws. and will contain the following information: - a.
 Name of resident race number and identification of apartment occupied; - b.
 Date of the Notice of Lease Termination and any other state or local notices required, which may be on the same form and run concurrently; - c.
 Specific reason(s) for the Notice(s), with section of the lease violated, and other facts pertinent to the issuing of the Notice(s) described in detail; - d.
 Date and method of notifying resident; and - e.
-Summaries of any conferences held with resident including dates, names of conference participants and conclusions; - 2.
-HHA will report resident owed funds and negative terminations into the HUD EIV system.
+Summaries of any conferences held with resident including dates, names of conference participants and conclusions;

-F. Grievance Procedure for Tenants:
+2. HHA will report resident owed funds and negative terminations into the HUD EIV system.

-1. "Grievance" is defined as any dispute a Tenant may have with respect to an HHA action or failure to act in accordance with the individual Tenant's lease or HHA regulations that adversely affects the individual Tenant's rights, duties, welfare, or status.
+G. Grievance Procedure for Tenants:

-- 2. HHA has established a Public Housing Grievance Policy that includes, but is not limited to, applicability rules, an explanation of the grievance process, identification of applicable timelines, and procedures governing the hearing. - 3.
-The Public Housing Grievance Policy is provided to Tenants at the time the lease is signed and is also available in the property management offices and the Public Housing Office.
+- 1. "Grievance" is defined as any dispute a Tenant may have with respect to an HHA action or failure to act in accordance with the individual Tenant's lease or HHA regulations that adversely affects the individual Tenant's rights, duties, welfare, or status. - 2.
+HHA has established a Public Housing Grievance Policy that includes, but is not limited to, applicability rules, an explanation of the grievance process, identification of applicable timelines, and procedures governing the hearing. - 3.
+The Public Housing Grievance Policy is provided to Tenants at the time the lease is signed and is also available in the property management offices and the Public Housing Office. - 4.
+Under 24 CFR 966.56 (b)(1), HHA may provide documents, including records and regulations, that are directly relevant to the hearing to the resident via email, or on a secure website or cloud-based server.
+HHA must ensure that electronic information stored or transmitted is secure per Notice PIH-2015-06, meets the requirements for accessibility for persons with disabilities and persons with Limited English Proficiency, considers technology barriers described, and explains how documents will be presented prior to a remote hearing.

-Section 8 New Construction: Long Drive and Telephone Road
+Section 8 New Construction: Long Drive